-Under Measure No. 1, there is one measurable goal with a completion date in 2020.
-The City is scheduled to develop a public stormwater infrastructure signage program by December 2020.
+Under Measure No. 1, there is one measurable goal with a completion date in 2023 due to the proposed Adaptive Management schedule for the Public Infrastructure Signage Program.

-The remaining five of the seven measureable goals have a status of "ongoing" which means progress is made toward the goal each year via recurring activities.
+The remaining five measureable goals have a status of "ongoing" which means progress made toward the goal each year via recurring activities.